EDCAKDC/metabolic-systems-biology/README.md

 Day 8: Modeled glucose-dependent growth by varying exchange-reaction bounds, showing classic linear limitation behavior in FBA.
 Day 9: Explored the feasible flux space via randomized sampling and visualized flux variability and PCA structure.
 Day 10: Nutrient-scan trade-off analysis
+Day 11: Implemented multi-objective FBA by constraining biomass to a fixed fraction of its maximum value and optimizing product secretion, generating a full biomass–product Pareto frontier for metabolic trade-off analysis.